apache/storm/docs/Performance.md

 #### Built-in wait strategies:

-**SleepSpoutWaitStrategy** : This is the only built-in strategy available for Spout Wait.
+- **SleepSpoutWaitStrategy** : This is the only built-in strategy available for Spout Wait.
 It cannot be applied to other Wait situations.
 It is a simple static strategy that calls Thread.sleep() each time.
 Set `topology.spout.wait.strategy` to `org.apache.storm.spout.SleepSpoutWaitStrategy` for using this. `topology.sleep.spout.wait.strategy.time.ms` configures the sleep time.

-**ProgressiveWaitStrategy** : This strategy can be used for Bolt Wait or Backpressure Wait situations.
+- **ProgressiveWaitStrategy** : This strategy can be used for Bolt Wait or Backpressure Wait situations.
 Set the strategy to 'org.apache.storm.policy.WaitStrategyProgressive' to select this wait strategy.
 This is a dynamic wait strategy that enters into progressively deeper states of CPU conservation if the Backpressure Wait or Bolt Wait situations persist.
-It has 3 levels of idling and allow configuring how switch to each :
+It has 3 levels of idling and allows configuring how long to stay at each level :

   1. No Waiting - The first few times it will return immediately.
 This does not conserve any CPU.
 The number of times it remains in this state is configured using
   `topology.bolt.wait.progressive.step` or `topology.backpressure.wait.progressive.step` depending which situation it is being used.